Study Tour: Spain

 The Center often runs Medieval Studies courses at Fordham’s London campus at Heythrop College (University of London) in Kensington Square, in the heart of London.
 In Spring 2015, students can enroll in Dr Maryanne Kowaleski’s interdisciplinary capstone class on Medieval London (click for syllabus), which introduces students to the history and archaeology of this great capital from the Anglo-Saxon period through the Wars of the Roses.
 The course includes excursions to a number of London sites, such as Westminster Abbey, the Tower of London, and the Museum of London, as well as a day-trip to Canterbury and a river cruise of the Thames.
 To sign up for this study aboard course, click here.

-In the summer of 2013, our A Medieval Summer in London program will include a course on The Knights of the Round Table, taught by Dr Susanne Hafner.
+On occasion, the Center also sponsors summer courses at Fordham’s London campus at Heythrop College.
+In the summer of 2013, our A Medieval Summer in London program offered a course on The Knights of the Round Table, taught by Dr Susanne Hafner.
 The Summer 2012 course, English Mystics and Heretics, was taught by Dr Patrick Hornbeck; click here to see the blog kept by the students in this course.
 For one student's experience studying abroad in this course, see her review in The Ram, Fordham's student newspaper.
 For several Fordham students’ experience at the Heythrop College campus, see the article in the Fordham Observer.

-Since 2010, the Center for Medieval Studies has been able to award a Mooney Travel Fellowship to an undergraduate or graduate student to travel abroad; the graduate student usually also receives a stipend to serve as a grad assistant at Heythrop College in London during the span of our undergraduate course.
+The Center has been able to award a Mooney Travel Fellowship to an undergraduate or graduate student to travel abroad; the graduate student usually also receives a stipend to serve as a grad assistant at Heythrop College in London during the span of our undergraduate course.
 We hope to continue to be able to make these awards.